 Howard Hathaway Aiken

-Aiken completed the Mark I of the calculating machine in 1944.
-The Mark I was different from Vannevar Bush's differential analyzer, because it could solve almost all mathematical problems, whereas Bush's analyzer only solved differential equations.
-The Mark I was important, because it was available to people outside of the government.
-The Mark I was electromechanical rather than electronic.
+He completed the Mark I in 1944.
+The Mark I was different from Bush's differential analyzer, because it could solve almost all mathematical problems.
+(Bush's machine only solved differential equations.)
+Mark I was important, since it was available to people outside of the government.
+Mark I was electromechanical rather than electronic.

-Aiken began construction on the Mark II for the Dahlgren Proving Ground of the Navy's Bureau of Ordnance in 1945.
+He began construction on the Mark II for the Dahlgreen Proving Ground of the Navy's Bureau of Ordnance in 1945.
 Unlike the Mark I, the Mark II was built with electromagnetic parts.
-The construction of the Mark III was completed in 1950, and was called the Aiken Dahlgren Electronic Computer (ADEC).
+The construction of Mark III completed in 1950 and was called the Aiken Dahlgreen Electronic Computer (ADEC).
 The Mark IV was completed in 1952 for the US Air Force.
 Aiken also helped create a computer science program as well as a computing center at University of Miami.
-He founded Howard Aiken Industries, Inc., a New York consulting firm.
+He founded Howard Aiken Industries Inc., a New York consulting firm.

 Multigraph copy of a 1930 paper on a proposed calculating machine.

 Harvard University Online Catalog.